 Although the saw appears to have been on the market for many years, I could only find one or two mentions of it or reviews online, one dating back to 2009.

-Different configurations of the same base saw are sold by other companies, like Grizzly.
-The Accura model costs more because they have more features, like variable speed, and blade tension.
-It appears to be more well refined.
+Different configurations of the same base saw, model CY275A, are sold worldwide by other companies, such as Grizzly.
+The Accura model costs more because they have more features, like variable speed and blade tensionn gauge.
+It appears to be more well-refined.

 PURCHASING